Contents

 Do you have questions about setup, security, or additional troubleshooting?

-We've put together a Frequently Asked Questions article that provides even more detail about this new integration!
+We've compiled a Frequently Asked Questions article that provides even more detail about this new integration!
+You can also click on that orange chat button in the lower right corner to livechat with a member of The Receptionist team!